zshakirova/cse15l-lab-reports/LabReport4.md

 ![Image](screen7.png)
 Summary:
-Run the tests, demonstrating that they now succeed
+Run the tests, demonstrating that they now succeed.
 The user runs the test script ("test.sh") again using the "bash" command.
 This time, the tests should pass to demonstrate the successful fix made in the previous step.

 Step 9: